oit-ipbl/portal/setup/Pyenv.md

   ```sh
   PS C:\oit\py21\code> python hands.py
   ```
-  - If it works normally, the webcam will start and the shape of the hand will be recognized as shown below.<br>
+  - If it works normally, the webcam will start, and the shape of the hand will be recognized as shown below.<br>
     <image src="../image/hands.png" width="25%" height="25%">
 - **VSCode**
   - Execute "vscode.bat" file.